-Internal service funds are used to report any activity that provides services to other funds on a cost reimbursement basis
+Internal service funds are used to report any activity that provides services to other funds on a cost reimbursement basis.

-Risk Management Fund this fund as established to set aside resources that ould be used to meet insurance policy deductibles, if necessary
+Risk Management Fund - this fund was established to set aside resources that would be used to meet insurance policy deductibles, if necessary.